 Approvals and workflow can also be tracked with Collavate, which integrates not only with Google Drive but also Google Sheets and Google Docs.
 Covering the entire document life cycle from brainstorming to creation, collaboration to approval and publishing, Collavate allows you to streamline approval workflows, increase efficiency and be more productive.

 Project management systems are a dime a dozen, really, and which of the PM-based Google apps for work you choose will come down to personal preference and budget.
-We often rave about the power of Asana as a project management tool - and it integrates with Slack and the G Suite, too - but there are some lesser-known tools you might want to add to the long list:
+We often rave about the power of Asana as a project management tool - and it integrates with Slack and the Google Workspace, too - but there are some lesser-known tools you might want to add to the long list:

 Of course, you might not want a fancy, highfalutin project management system for your business; you might be happy with a simple spreadsheet.
 In that case, we present for your project needs Google Sheets – so simple to use, and with real-time collaboration built in, Google Sheets is of course native to Google apps for work.

 You won’t be a Google team collaboration hero if you can’t keep track of your own work.
-Trello has been a go-to for many years, and its Google integration works with Gmail, allowing you to create new cards for our Trello boards without leaving your inbox.
+Collaboration tool Trello has been a go-to for many years, and its Google integration works with Gmail, allowing you to create new cards for our Trello boards without leaving your inbox.

 For a more full task list app, try Any.do, which integrates with Google Drive and seamlessly syncs across all devices.
 Drag and drop tasks to plan your agenda, add reminders, and easily share lists and tasks with others to improve your team collaboration skills.